siduck/chadwm/README.md

 - Put the .dwm folder in ~/
 - chmod +x all scripts in .dwm and scripts folder
 - Move all the scripts folder's files in your PATH
-- cd into dwm and sudo make install
+- cd into chadwm and sudo make install